Two Brothers Pictures

 Two Brothers Pictures is a British television production company founded in 2014 by brothers Harry and Jack Williams.
 The company launched with the BBC One series The Missing.
-The show was nominated for 2 Golden Globe Awards, 4 BAFTAs and 2 Emmys as well as winning two Nymph d'Ors, Bulldog, and BPG awards.
-The Missing returned in 2016 for a second series airing on BBC One and Starz.
+The show was nominated for two Golden Globe Awards, four BAFTAs and two Emmys as well as winning two Nymph d'Ors, Bulldog, and BPG awards.

+History

-2016 also saw Two Brothers Pictures launch their comedy Fleabag on BBC Three and Amazon, written by and starring Phoebe Waller-Bridge.
+In 2016, Two Brothers Pictures launched their comedy, Fleabag, on BBC Three and Amazon, written by and starring Phoebe Waller-Bridge.
 Fleabag's first series received numerous awards, including; BAFTA TV (Female Performance in a Comedy), Televisual (Best Comedy), Writers Guild of Great Britain (Best TV Sitcom), RTS (Best Breakthrough, Best Comedy Writer), Chortle (Best TV Comedy), BPG (Best Writer), Broadcast (Best Multichannel, Best Original Programme) and NME (Best TV Series).

-Other programs include Liar, conspiracy thriller Strangers (originally titled White Dragon), Cheat and The Widow for ITV, and Rellik, Baptiste for BBC One and "The Tourist" for Stan and BBC One.

-More recently, Two Brothers Pictures has released The Assassin (TV series) for Amazon Video.
-The company are currently shooting Maya, a six part drama starring Daisy Haggard and Bella Ramsey.
+In 2016, Claire Evans joined as chief operating officer.
 Two Brothers Pictures joined the All3Media Group in 2017.

+Other programs include Liar, conspiracy thriller Strangers (originally titled White Dragon), Cheat and The Widow for ITV, and Rellik, Baptiste for BBC One and The Tourist for Stan and BBC One.

+In 2025, the Two Brothers Pictures released The Assassin (TV series) for Amazon Video.
+In 2026, season 2 has been ordered with Harry and Jack Williams returning to executive produce.
+Deadline reported in July 2026 that season 2 landed a host of international buyers attached.

+In 2026, the production company will release Maya, a six part drama starring Daisy Haggard and Bella Ramsey on Channel 4 and Starz.

+A television adaptation of British videogame, Atomfall, is being developed as a co-production between Two Brothers and Rebellion.
+Harry and Jack Williams, will write the TV drama, as reported by Deadline in April 2026.

+In June 2026, Sarah Hammond, previously an executive producer, has been elevated to chief creative officer.
+Latif has stepped into the role of chief operating officer.
+Deadline reported that Two Brothers Pictures will produce the action-comedy, Danger Money, with Prime Video.